Make An Informed Decision

 GLOSSARY OF TERMS

-You may see these terms on a bid sheet or they may be referenced during a bid or on a website.
-Knowing what they mean can allow you to participate more fully in the decision before you.
+You may see these terms on a bid sheet, they may be referenced throughout a bid, or found on a Kansas City HVAC company’s website.

 AFUE – Annual Fuel Utilization Efficiency.
 A measure of a gas furnace’s efficiency in converting fuel to energy – the higher the rating, the more efficient the unit.
 For example: a rating of 90 means that approximately 90 percent of the fuel is used to provide warmth to your home while the remaining 10 percent escapes as exhaust.
 Another way to look at it is that a 90% efficient furnace uses 90 cents of each energy dollar to heat your home while 10 cents literally goes up the flue.